-“I’m used to smear campaigns, both under the war and afterwards”, says the experienced human rights activist Sonja Biserko.
+“I am used to smear campaigns, both during the war and afterwards”, says Sonja Biserko, a veteran human rights activist.

 The 71-year-old still fights for human rights in Serbia and in the Balkans.

 Courage and determination.
-Two words that are also used to describe Sonja Biserko by those who know her.
+These two words are also used to describe Sonja Biserko by the ones who know her.

 The institutions that disappeared

 The war in the Balkans started as a war over state structures and nations.
-During the middle of the debates that raged in the end of the 80s and the beginning of the 90s, Sonja was employed in the Ministry of Foreign Affairs in Yugoslavia.
-This was an ideal vantage point to witness the dissolution of the Yugoslavian federation close by.
+The debates were raging in the end of the 80s and the beginning of the 90s.
+Sonja was in the middle of it, employed in the Ministry of Foreign Affairs of Yugoslavia.
+From that position she could witness at close range the dissolution of the Yugoslavian federation.

 “I left my post in the Ministry of Foreign Affairs and joined the anti-war movement.
-The war had influenced the lives of millions”, she says.
+The war had affected millions of lives”, she says.

-Sonja didn’t wait until the war was over before she started criticizing the growing nationalism in the Balkans.
-Already before the war crimes were a fact, she was a sharp and clear critic of the nationalistic thinking.
+Sonja did not wait for the war to end before she started criticizing the growing nationalism in the Balkans.
+She was a sharp and clear critic of the nationalistic thinking already before the war crimes were a fact.

-At the beginning, the movement Sonja joined was a genuine protest against the war and the politics of the Serbian war criminal Slobodan Milosevic.
-Later the movement started focusing on the massive human rights violations that went on – from ethnic cleansing, mass murder, torture, mass rape and other atrocities.
+At first, the movement Sonja joined was a genuine protest against the war and the politics of Slobodan Milosević, the Serbian war criminal.
+Later, the movement focused on the massive human rights violations that went on – ethnic cleansing, mass murder, torture, mass rape, and other atrocities.

-“It was as a response to this that we started the Serbian Helsinki Committee for human rights, Sonja explains.
+“As a response to this we started the Serbian Helsinki Committee for Human Rights”, Sonja explains.

-“This was how they destroyed not only the Yugoslavian federation and its institutions, but also the Serbian institutions.
-We still live in this state of emergency, and we don’t have a modern state,” she says.
+“In this way they destroyed not only the institutions of the Yugoslavian federation but also the Serbian institutions.
+We still live in a state of emergency, without a modern state”, she says.

 “An enemy of the state”

-Sonja thinks that the authorities in Serbia and in the Balkans, are aware of the potential that is within the civil society.
+Sonja believes the authorities in Serbia and in the Balkans are aware of the potential that exist within the civil society.

-“That’s why they call us “enemy of the state” and “traitors”.
-The Serbian civil society – with the human rights organizations in front – that fight for free and democratic ideas, become targets of the regime.
-Also, the right wing and so-called patriotic groups attack us because they equalize our liberal ideas with Western imperialism”, Sonja says.
+“Therefore, they call us “enemies of the state” and “traitors”.
+The Serbian civil society – in particular the human rights organizations– has become a target of the regime, due to their fight for free and democratic ideas.
+We are also attacked by the right wing and so-called patriotic groups, because they equate our liberal ideas with Western imperialism”, Sonja says.

 Death threats as part of the working life

-Sonja wasn’t just met with smear campaigns in the media, but also physical threats.
-The intensity of the campaign against her, further transferred into internet forums, portals, comment fields and websites.
-All this contributed to the atmosphere in which any action against her, was allowed.
+Sonja was not only met with smear campaigns in the media, but also physical threats.
+After various internet forums, websites and commentary fields got involved, the campaign against her was intensified.
+All this contributed to an atmosphere in which any action against her was legitimized.

-“In the comments, the readers openly suggested the measures to be taken against me, including radical ones staged by security services – such as, arranging a traffic accident to kill me or infecting her with a deadly virus, but also prosecution for high treason, expulsion from Serbia or a ban on my work”, Sonja says.
+“In the comment fields, the readers openly suggested various measures that should be taken against me.
+Some were radical, involving the security service, – such as staging a traffic accident to kill me or infecting me with a deadly virus, but also prosecution for treason or expulsion from Serbia”, Sonja says.

-Over the last three decades, women have become more active and exposed in the human rights movement, despite the struggles they meet.
+Over the last three decades, women have become more active and exposed in the human rights movement, despite the resistance they meet.

-“Instead of standing up for a human rights defender, Serbia’s officials silently sided with the media campaign against me, and thus additionally inspired hostile commentaries and lynch calls”, Sonja says.
+“Instead of standing up in defence of a human rights defender, Serbia’s officials silently sided with the media campaign against me.
+That contributed to an atmosphere of lynching”, Sonja says.